Written by, Bojana Atanasovska

 Average house prices in London can go up to £500,000, which is double the UK average of £251,500.

-What’s more, the median property price to median earnings ratio in the capital is 12.5, so an average Londoner would need 12.5 gross yearly salaries just to buy a medium-priced property.
+What’s more, the median property price to median earnings ratio in the capital is 12.5.
+Thus, an average Londoner would need a 12.5 gross yearly salary only to buy a medium-priced property.

 Considering these prices, it is no wonder that there are over 10.94 million outstanding mortgages in the UK.